Is your baby suffering from nasal congestion? Are you looking for ways you can provide relief?

 - Vicks Vaporub: Vicks can work wonders on adults, but it can actually make matters worse for babies.
 There is a Vicks Vaporub designed for babies, but it can cause the snot in your baby’s nose to actually increase.

 - Over-the-counter nasal decongestants: It’s best to avoid these because many of them have not yet been tested on babies.
-You don’t want to introduce a harmful substance that can actually make things worse.
+You don’t want to introduce a substance that could be harmful and that can actually make things worse.

 - Your fingers: You may see snot and have the notion to want to take matters into your own hands — literally.
 If you use your finger to try and unclog your baby’s nose, there is a high chance you can actually make the nose bleed and introduce infection.

-- Tissue balls: You may feel bad your baby’s nose is constantly running and maybe even flowing right into her mouth.
+- Tissue/Cotton balls/Cotton swabs: You may feel bad your baby’s nose is constantly running and maybe even flowing right into her mouth.
 Some parents have the idea of sticking cotton in the baby’s nose to absorb the snot.
-This is actually very dangerous because the cotton can travel upward and potentially get stuck (source).
+This is actually very dangerous because the cotton can travel upward and potentially get stuck, and cotton swabs can damage the inner lining of the nasal passages, causing more mucus and maybe even bleeding (source).

 You may find certain products that say they are okay for babies.
-Many might be, but you should still seek your doctor’s approval before beginning use.
+Many might be, but you should still seek your doctor’s approval before using them.

-If you know someone who has used a certain product on their baby with no negative results, this doesn’t mean you are safe to use it on yours.
-Every baby is unique and can respond to substances in different ways.
+If you know someone who has used a certain product on their baby with no negative results, this doesn’t mean it is safe to use on your baby.
+Every baby is unique and may respond to substances in different ways, whether they are “natural” products or pharmaceuticals.
+There may be risks associated with the use of these products that you are not aware of, so let your pediatrician know and give you the best advice on the safety of anything you are thinking about using to help your baby.

 Is Baby Nasal Congestion Dangerous?

-Nasal congestion is essentially harmless and should resolve itself within a week.
+Nasal congestion that comes and goes is essentially harmless and should resolve itself within a week or two.
 But there are some cases where it can present a potentially dangerous problem for your baby.

-There are certain red flags you can look out for that can help you know if it is time to reach out to the doctor.
+Here are some red flags you can look out for that can help you know if it is time to call your baby’s doctor.

-- Persistent fever: If your baby has a fever that has lasted more than 48 hours it might be time to reach out to your doctor, just to be safe.
+- Persistent fever: If your baby has a fever that has lasted more than 48 hours, you should call your doctor to be safe.

 - Trouble feeding: Your baby needs those feedings in order to thrive and survive.
 Bad nasal congestion can make it difficult for your baby to eat because they aren’t able to breathe through their nose when feeding.
 If your baby still can’t successfully feed even after you have suctioned its nose, you need to visit the doctor.

-- Difficulty sleeping: Your baby will probably find it more difficult to sleep when there is nasal congestion, but if sleep just isn’t happening, there is a more serious problem.
-Try the elevated sleeping position before reaching out to your doctor.
+- Difficulty sleeping: Your baby will probably find it more difficult to sleep when there is nasal congestion, as with any of us.
+But if there are periods of time where baby is not taking a breath, like long pauses, make sure to let your doctor know right away.

 - Persistent stuffy nose: Stuffy noses should come and go within about 10 days.
 If your baby is still struggling with the sniffles after two weeks, you need to visit the doctor.

 - Extreme irritability: Nasal congestion is extremely uncomfortable and may make your baby more irritable.
-If your baby does not seem to be relieved after you suction his or her nose and is crying much more frequently, call your doctor (source).
+If your baby does not seem to be relieved after you suction his or her nose and is crying much more frequently, call your doctor.

 Nasal congestion can result in some long nights for mom and baby.
-It is hard to be a parent and watch your child suffer, especially when they are so helpless.
+It is hard to be a parent and watch your child suffer any kind of discomfort, especially when they are so small and helpless.
+There is always that nagging feeling inside like there should be something more you can do.

-Hang in there — your baby should kick the congestion in about a week.
+Hang in there — your baby should kick the congestion in about a week or two.
 In the meantime, you can try different solutions to help give your baby some relief.
 If one thing doesn’t work, move on to the next or even try a combination.
+But, remember, do not use over-the-counter medications or treatments, as many are not proven to be safe for babies.